 You may, at your discretion, schedule appropriate classroom speakers to come to your class.
 If you schedule a visit from someone who is on campus, they should take campus transportation to your class.
-We cannot use our temporary permits for people who can park elsewhere on campus.
-If your guest is coming from off-campus, you may offer a temporary pass.
-Temporary passes can be requested from the Business Manager.
+Please see the Director for transportation guidance regarding guests coming from off-campus.

 The IWS seminiar room is used by many instructors who have different teaching styles and attitudes toward the use of classroom projects and materials.
 Please be respectful of such differences and refrain from personalizing the room in a way that may not suit the needs of other instructors.
 Obtain permission from the staff before posting any material on the walls.
 Remove all class projects from the classroom at the end of the class period in which they are presented.